mintproject/mic-web/docs/notebooks/prepare_binder.md

 If your environment files and content files are not housed in the same branch of the same repository, see [this documentation](https://mybinder.readthedocs.io/en/latest/howto/external_binder_setup.html) on how to generate a URL.

 Now that you're acquainted with Binder, see [this page](https://mybinder.readthedocs.io/en/latest/introduction.html) for more information about what you can do with it.

+## Next steps

+[In the next step](../expose_inputs_outputs), you will learn to expose the parameters, inputs and outputs of your model.